molgenis/gdi-localportal/README.md

 # Local portal: a Proof of Concept implementation

-Repository is holding the `docker-compose` environment that configures from scratch the
+Repository is holding the `docker compose` environment that configures from scratch the
  - `Localportal` (Molgenis) - to hold the GDI metadata, exposed via various interfaces: web page, FDP, Beacon
  - `REMS` from vanilla environment - for Data access requests, automatically from Localportal > Dataset
  - `Keycloak` - for a central AAI